charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \begin{table}
 \caption{
 This table shows percent overhead of the mean walltime when running with a provenance collector versus running without provenance.
-A value of 1 means the new execution takes 1% longer than the old.
+A value of 1 means the new execution takes 1\% longer than the old.
 "Noprov" refers to a system without any provenance collection (native), for which the slowdown is 0 by definition. fsatrace appears to have a negative slowdown in some cases  due to random statistical noise.
 }
 \label{tbl:benchmark-results}
 %\begin{minipage}{\columnwidth}
 \begin{center}
-\scriptsize
+\small
 \begin{tabular}{llllll}
 \toprule
 collector & fsatrace & noprov & reprozip & rr & strace \\